Jucodez/Covid-19-Data-Analytics-Projects/README.md

 This data analytics project aims to gain more insight into the COVID-19 pandemic from inception till the present date (2021-04-30).
 Using Covid 19 data from [ourworldindata.org](https://ourworldindata.org/coronavirus), various questions about the pandemic would be answered using SQL to query the data.

+##  ETL (Extract Transform and Load)

+CSV files on the pandemic were downloaded from [ourworldindata.org](https://ourworldindata.org/coronavirus).
+These files were converted to Microsoft Excel files.

+Then MS Server Integration Services (SSIS) was used to load the data from the Microsoft Excel files to a Microsoft SQL Server database.

+This database was then queried using the SQL queries below.

-## Solution
+## Data Analysis

-1. What is the possibility of dying from COVID in your country (death rate)?
+1. What is the possibility of dying from COVID-19 in your country (death rate)?

             SELECT
                   location,